-Giving people suffering from heart failure a renewed lease on life
+A renewed lease on life

 At the Heart Failure and Cardiac Transplant Center at Tufts Medical Center in Boston, more patients leave our center every year with new hearts and a renewed lease on life than any other program in New England.
-Within our CardioVascular Center, you will find some of the top cardiology specialists in the nation in the areas of heart failure, cardiac transplant and mechanical cardiac assist.
+Within our CardioVascular Center, you will find some of the top cardiology specialists in the nation in the areas of heart failure, cardiac transplant and mechanical cardiac circulatory support.

 At our center, you will be treated by some of the most experienced physicians in their fields, including:

 Leadership in research and education leads to outstanding care